With winter at hand, the virus whips up winds of uncertainty

 Rio Santisteban, 27, lives close enough to their New York City workplace that they can usually just walk when they have to go in.
 Their pandemic experience has been a “roller coaster” that summer improved.
 Winter is different: They have seasonal affective disorder that typically manifests as low-grade depression.

-“It becomes a lot more difficult and intense, a lot more of a journey and a challenge to actually see people rather than just sort of pull up and do nothing,” Santisteban says.
+“I start losing the energy to go outside or see friends,” Santisteban says.
+“It becomes a lot more difficult and intense, a lot more of a journey and a challenge to actually see people rather than just sort of pull up and do nothing.”

-To cope, they ordered an array of lights to stave off the dark and will “suck it up and freeze” to see friends outdoors.
+To cope, the administrative assistant ordered an array of lights to stave off the dark and will “suck it up and freeze” to see friends outdoors during the winter months.

 That's in line with recommendations from Alycia Scott, a psychologist who recommends that those fighting SAD counter the tendency to isolate.
 Scott has seen a growing “feeling of kind of impotence and not being able to do anything, especially because of the backdrop of coronavirus” among her patients, who are primarily Black and brown.